**Next Meeting February 23, 2023! Registration is still open**

 The Copper Country Math Circle is for 2nd – 5th-grade students from Keweenaw, Houghton, and Baraga Counties.
 Students will develop a positive attitude towards mathematics by engaging young children with interesting mathematical problems.
 Each meeting will vary depending on the lesson’s mathematical content and will be full hands-on activities, games, short problems, and guided discussions.

 We will meet one Thursday evening per month.
 Overflow sessions will be scheduled if needed.
+Material is not cumulative so please feel free to sign up at any time.

 Students can still sign up here: